gopi487krishna/proposal-gsoc-2020/README.md

 **Use of Parsing Policy instead of hard coding the rules** The fits standard is a pretty old standard and with time many changes/ features  may be introduced requiring the parser to support those.
 One way is to  update the code base for newer changes but can there be a better solution?
 A good solution that i feel would be to use **parsing policy** that can either be written by the user or provided from boost itself.
-In simple terms a parsing policy defines the rules on how the file needs to be parsed . *Its like an interface but only thing is the interface is enforced at compile time rather than runtime*
+In simple terms a parsing policy defines the rules on how the file needs to be parsed . *Its like an interface but only thing is the interface is enforced at compile time rather than runtime.* This will not only support  boost but will also support companies that want to make their custom propreitary format based